Checklist for new programme students and students taking freestanding courses

 Sweden has four distinct seasons: spring (March to May), summer (June to August), autumn (September to October) and winter (November/December to February/March).

-While winter temperatures can drop to around -30°C, this is uncommon in the southern regions, where the average winter temperature is approximately 2°C. Conversely, summer temperatures can reach 30°C.
+While winter temperatures can drop to around -30 °C, this is uncommon in the southern regions, where the average winter temperature is approximately 2 °C. Conversely, summer temperatures can reach 30 °C.

-As Sweden is a geographically long country, conditions vary significantly between our campuses.
+As Sweden is a long country, conditions vary significantly between our campuses.
 Whether you are based in Umeå, Uppsala or Alnarp, you will find that winter temperatures differ and spring typically arrives later the further north you are.

 Swedish weather and nature